kevenleone/kevenleone/README.md

 <hr />

-Hi, i'm just a full-stack developer, passionate for Open-Source and Javascript 💛
+Hey, i'm a full-stack developer, passionate for Open-Source and Javascript 💛

 Currently, working with React, and on the free time i enjoy to code with:
-* React
+* React / React Native
-* React Native
+* GraphQL
-* Node.JS Backend
+* NodeJS Backend

 Also, i had contribute with docs translations on open-source projects.
 Check one of my pinned projects, down here and feel free to contribute ✌